flipt-io/flipt/README.md

 ## Values

-- :lock: **Security** - No [SSO Tax](https://sso.tax/).
+- 🔒 **Security** - No [SSO Tax](https://sso.tax/).
 HTTPS, OIDC, OAuth, Service and API Token authentication methods supported out of the box.
-- :ice: **Transparency** - No data leaves your servers and you don't have to open your systems to the outside world to communicate with Flipt.
+- 🎛️ **Control** - No data leaves your servers and you don't have to open your systems to the outside world to communicate with Flipt.
 It all runs within your existing infrastructure.
-- :rocket: **Speed** - Since Flipt is co-located with your existing services, you do not have to communicate across the internet which can add excessive latency and slow down your applications.
+- 🚀 **Speed** - Since Flipt is co-located with your existing services, you do not have to communicate across the internet which can add excessive latency and slow down your applications.
-- :white_check_mark: **Simplicity** - Flipt is a single binary with no external dependencies by default.
+- ✅ **Simplicity** - Flipt is a single binary with no external dependencies by default.
-- :thumbsup: **Compatibility** - GRPC, REST, MySQL, Postgres, CockroachDB, SQLite, LibSQL, Redis...
+- 👍 **Compatibility** - GRPC, REST, MySQL, Postgres, CockroachDB, SQLite, LibSQL, Redis...
 Flipt supports it all.

 <br clear="both"/>